 How to Build Healthy Emotional Development in Children

 Whether you're parenting a toddler, preschooler, middle-schooler, or teen, parental stress is guaranteed.
-Being a parent is demanding and is an ever-changing job.
+Being a parent is demanding (and fun) and is an ever-changing job.
 One of the most important roles that a parent plays is assisting in their child's emotional development.
-Whether or not children grow up to be emotionally-savvy adults depends largely on the stability and loving responses of their parents.
+Whether or not children grow up to be emotionally savvy adults depends on the stability and loving responses of their parents.
+Emotional intelligence is largely downloaded through positive parental engagement.

-Estimated reading time: 7 minutes
+Estimated reading time: 12 minutes

-Raising a child with emotional fitness is a tremendous gift
+Raising a child with emotional fitness is a tremendous gift.

 Developing Self-Awareness and Emotional Regulation